Assessing Property

 What is the best way to handle bank appraisals when presented as evidence of value?

-- Run through the math to see if the adjustments are legitimate and correctly applied
+- Check calculations to ensure adjustments are legitimate and correctly applied.

 The property owner may not have obtained permission from the appraiser to use the appraisal in that manner.
 Bank appraisals can be good tools as a piece- of-the-valuation-puzzle, but you will need to confirm that the data and methods are correct.
 They should neither be automatically discounted nor automatically accepted.